-The required standards for transformer efficiency in North America are NEMA Standard Publication TP-1-2002 (USA) and CSA Publication C802.2-00 (Canada).
+The required standards for transformer efficiency in North American are U.S. DOE 2016 and CSA Publication C802.2-00 (Canada).
 The measurement and calculation methods, required by these standards, accurately determine a transformer’s losses and energy efficiency when supplying linear loads.
 The method used to determine the total losses requires the summation of excitation losses and impedance losses.
 These losses are determined by performing open-circuit and short-circuit tests.

 Unfortunately, modern electrical distribution systems typically supply a high percentage of nonlinear electronic loads, particularly in 120/208-volt systems.
 As a result, transformer losses increase and energy efficiencies decrease.
 The level of deterioration is a function of harmonic voltage magnitudes at a transformer’s primary terminals, load-generated harmonic current magnitudes at its secondary terminals and their phase relationships.
 There are, unfortunately, no recognized standards or measurement methods for determining transformer losses or efficiency under nonlinear loading.